carpentries-incubator/cwl-novice-tutorial/_episodes/01-introduction.md

 | ![]({{page.root}}/fig/PropsCompute04.png){: height="5px"; max-width: 2vw} | **Reporting & Accreditation** <br><br>  Provenance logging & data lineage <br> Auto-documentation <br> Result comparison |
 | ![]({{page.root}}/fig/PropsCompute05.png){: height="5px"; max-width: 2vw} | **Scalability & Infrastructure Access** <br><br> Accessing infrastructures, datasets and tools <br> Optimised computation and data handling <br> Parallelisation <br> Secure sensitive data access & management <br> Interoperating datasets & permission handling |
 | ![]({{page.root}}/fig/PropsCompute06.png){: height="5px"; max-width: 2vw} | **Portability** <br><br> Dependency handling <br> Containerisation & packaging <br> Moving between on premise & cloud|

-Computational workflows, and their managers, should abstracting away complexities of the underlying computational environment.
-Doing so enables the use of heterogeneous tools provided by multiple third parties, as well as the scalability and portability of the workflows, so users can make use of the resources available to them.
-The workflow manager should make easy the automation, monitoring and provenance tracking of the dataflow.
-In addition the computational workflow should be in a shareable format, published with open access.
-These features all will contribute to any data produced using the computational workflow being FAIR (Findable, Accessible, Interoperable, and Reusable)[^3].

-However as the rise in popularity of workflows has been matched by a rise in the number of disparate workflow managers that are available, each with their own syntax or methods for describing the tools and workflows, reducing portability and interoperability of these workflows.
-The Common Workflow Language (CWL) standard has been developed to address these problems, and to serve the general computational workflow needs described above.

 # Common Workflow Language